Concurrent Absences in Employee Central Time Management – H2 2021

 Step 2: Create Time Type Collision Grouping for the country for which concurrent absences shall be configured.

-The incoming collision grouping should have the “Country/Region” field assigned to one of the allowed countries.
-I have selected “UK” in my example as this is one of the allowed countries for concurrent absences.
+The incoming collision grouping should have the “Country/Region” field assigned.
+I have selected “UK” in my example.

 Step 3: Configure your time types with Collision Grouping